eliottjohnson/Obsidian-Vault/Theory/Slow extraction theory.md

 ![[Pasted image 20221027113708.png|1000]]

 In this plot you can see how it becomes harder and harder to extract particles that are in the core.
-This is because with a certain gain, you increase the size of the triangle but particles in the center
+This is because with a certain gain, you increase the size of the triangle but particles in the centre are hard to extract.
+You would need to increase the gain as a function of time during the spill to have a constant rate.

 ![[Pasted image 20221027113837.png]]